Redneck Performing Arts Association

-The Redneck Performing Arts Association, or RPAA for short, is a group of Clemson, South Carolina patrons of the ESSO Club, a gas and grocery turned sports bar on the Old Greenville Highway (recently renamed Walter T. Cox Boulevard after a former Clemson University dean and president), who have sponsored a three-day music festival in August since 1981 to raise money for charity.
+The Redneck Performing Arts Association, or RPAA for short, is a group of Clemson, South Carolina patrons of the ESSO Club, who sponsored a three-day music festival beginning in 1981 to raise money for charity.

-Spittoono (or Spitoono as it is dubbed in alternating years), features local bands who perform for free for the exposure.
-No admission is charged to the family-friendly event, held since 1991 at the Clemson National Guard Armory in Pendleton, South Carolina.
-Charity dollars are raised through the sale of annual tee-shirts, and of cold beverages.
+Spittoono featured local bands who performed for free for the exposure.
+No admission was charged to the family-friendly event, held since 1991 at the Clemson National Guard Armory in Pendleton, South Carolina.
+Charity dollars were raised through the sale of annual tee-shirts, and of cold beverages.
 As of 1982, the RPAA was chartered as a 501(c)(3) charity organization.
 From 1981 to 1990, the event was held in the parking lot of the ESSO Club, but it eventually outgrew the available space there.
 The name is a tongue-in-cheek reference to the Spoleto cultural arts festival held each year in Charleston, South Carolina.

-Over $60,000 has been donated to regional charities by the RPAA over the years.
+The event ended in 2017.